The History of mRNA Vaccines

 The paper that showed that first in-vivo RNA transfection data:

-The paper was the first showing data for DNA and RNA transfection side by side for in-vivo (the first paper for in-vivo DNA):
+The paper was the first to show data for DNA and RNA transfection side by side for in-vivo (the first paper for in-vivo DNA):

 Direct gene transfer into mouse muscle in vivo.
 Wolff JA, Malone RW, et al. Science.
 1990;247(4949 Pt 1):1465-8.
 Cited in 4,750 articles, is the result of that work.

-In 1989, research was performed that gave rise to the groundbreaking patents on mRNA vaccination, all with a priority date of March 21, 1989.
-This is the same priority date as the Salk Patent application, showing that the two institutions were working together.
-These patents are the first published research on mRNA vaccination.
-The titles and links to the patents are listed in the documents below.
-These patents have proof of principle experiments on mRNA vaccines - that clearly document that the invention worked and that these are the first experiments showing this.
+In 1989, research was conducted that led to the groundbreaking patents on mRNA vaccination, all with a priority date of March 21, 1989.
+This is the same priority date as the Salk Patent application, indicating that the two institutions collaborated.
+These patents represent the first published research on mRNA vaccination.
+The titles and links to the patents are provided in the documents below.
+These patents include proof-of-principle experiments on mRNA vaccines that clearly demonstrate the invention's effectiveness and represent the first experiments to show this.

 Induction of a protective immune response in a mammal by injecting a DNA (or RNA) sequence, Patent US5589466A, Priority date 3/21/1989

-Vical told Robert that they would license the Salk Technology (see Vical meeting minutes in the linked document page).
-Instead, they hired Robert’s thesis advisor from the Salk and soon after, the Salk dropped the patent and Vical never pursued a license from the Salk.
-Due to an employee contract with Vical, this stopped Robert from working in the field commercially for a decade.
-Vical claimed all the Salk research happened at Vical and sent a cease and desist letter.
+Vical informed Robert that they would license the Salk Technology (refer to the Vical meeting minutes in the linked document).
+However, they hired Robert’s thesis advisor from Salk, and shortly after, Salk abandoned the patent, leading Vical never to pursue a license from them.
+Due to an employee contract with Vical, Robert was prevented from working commercially in the field for a decade.
+Vical asserted that all Salk research was conducted at Vical and subsequently issued a cease and desist letter.

-For a listing of some of his work, see the publications on the links at the end of this page.
+For a list of some of his works, please refer to the publications linked at the end of this page.

-Scientifically trained at UC Davis, UC San Diego, and at the Salk Institute Molecular Biology and Virology laboratories, Dr. Malone received his medical training at Northwestern University (MD) and Harvard University Medical School (Clinical Research Post Graduate) , and in Pathology at UC Davis, He has almost 100 peer-reviewed publications, and has been an invited speaker at about 50 conferences.
+Scientifically trained at UC Davis, UC San Diego, and the Salk Institute's Molecular Biology and Virology laboratories, Dr. Malone received his. medical training at Northwestern University Medical School (Clinical Research Post Graduate) and in Pathology at UC Davis.
+He has 100 peer-reviewed publications and has been an invited speaker at approximately 50 conferences.

 For the full backstory on the discovery of mRNA vaccination, as written by Dr. Malone’s partner and wife, please download the PDF located in the section below: